higersky/motd-templater/README.md

 ## Installation: Building from Source

-To get started with MOTD Templater, follow these simple steps to build it from source:
+To get started, follow these steps to build it from source:

-1. Download and install the latest version of the Rust compiler: [rustup.rs](https://rustup.rs/).
+1. Download and install the latest version of the Rust compiler from the official website [rustup.rs](https://rustup.rs/).

 2. Clone the repository and build the application using Cargo.